 Why Would Employers Choose a Spending Account Over Traditional Benefits?

-Actually, there’s no reason for an either/or benefits plan — employers can actually have the best of both worlds by combining a Spending Account solution like Standalone with their traditional, fully insured benefits.
+Employers can actually have the best of both worlds by combining a Spending Account with their traditional, fully insured benefits.

-This combination creates an incredibly comprehensive plan, bringing employees all the benefits of a fully-insured plan, such as Life and Disability Insurance in cases of serious accidents or loss of life, while also providing them flexibility and choice in what to spend their benefits dollars on through a choice of Spending Accounts.
+This combination creates an incredibly comprehensive plan.
+It brings employees all the benefits of a fully-insured plan, such as Life and Disability Insurance, while providing flexibility and choice through a Spending Account.

 Almost Any Business is Eligible for Standalone

-One final advantage for Standalone Spending Accounts, which may be of particular importance for small businesses, is that Standalone has very minimal eligibility requirements.
+One final advantage for Standalone Spending Accounts is the very minimal eligibility requirements.

 In fact, the only requirement is that your business be incorporated!